TapanPathak/Object-Detection-In-Browser-Using-Tensorflow.js/README.md

 ***

 **How to Run?**

-Download the repisotory and run npm start or yarn start.
+Download the repository and start the development by running : - **npm start or yarn start**.